 - absolute path The complete path from the root of the file system.
 Absolute paths always start with /.
 Example: /home/user/Pictures/xkcd-webcomics/530.png.
-See also relative path. - adjusted branch git-annex concept: a special branch in a dataset.
+See also RELATIVE PATH. - adjusted branch git-annex concept: a special BRANCH in a dataset.
 Adjusted branches refer to a different, existing branch that is not adjusted.
-The adjusted branch is called "adjusted/<branchname>(unlocked)" and on an the adjusted branch", all files handled by git-annex are not locked They will stay "unlocked" and thus modifiable.
-Instead of referencing data in the annex with a symlink, unlocked files need to be copies of the data in the annex.
-Adjusted branches primarily exist as the default branch on so-called crippled filesystems such as Windows. - annex git-annex concept: a different word for object-tree. - annex UUID A UUID assigned to an annex of each individual clone of a dataset repository. gitannex uses this UUID to track file content availability information.
+The adjusted branch is called "adjusted/<branchname>(unlocked)" and on an the adjusted branch", all files handled by GIT-ANNEX are not locked - They will stay "unlocked" and thus modifiable.
+Instead of referencing data in the ANNEX with a SYMLINK, unlocked files need to be copies of the data in the annex.
+Adjusted branches primarily exist as the default branch on so-called CRIPPLED FILESYSTEMS such as Windows. - annex git-annex concept: a different word for OBJECT-TREE. - annex UUID A UUID assigned to an annex of each individual CLONE of a dataset repository.
+GIT-ANNEX uses this UUID to track file content availability information.
 The UUID is available under the configuration key annex.uuid and is stored in the configuration file of a local clone (<dataset root>/.git/config).
 A single dataset instance (i.e. a local clone) has exactly one annex UUID, but other clones of the same dataset each have their own unique annex UUIDs. - bare Git repositories A bare Git repository is a repository that contains the contents of the . git directory of regular DataLad datasets or Git repositories, but no worktree or checkout.
 This has advantages: The repository is leaner, it is easier for administrators to perform garbage collections, and it is required if you want to push to it at all times.
-You can find out more on what bare repositories are and how to use them here. - bash A Unix shell and command language. - Bitbucket Bitbucket is an online platform where one can store and share version controlled projects using Git (and thus also DataLad project), similar to GitHub or GitLab.
+You can find out more on what bare repositories are and how to use them here. - bash A Unix SHELL and command language. - Bitbucket Bitbucket is an online platform where one can store and share version controlled projects using Git (and thus also DataLad project), similar to GITHUB or GITLAB.
 See bitbucket.org. - branch Git concept: A lightweight, independent history streak of your dataset.
-Branches can contain less, more, or changed files compared to other branches, and one can merge the changes a branch contains into another branch.
+Branches can contain less, more, or changed files compared to other branches, and one can MERGE the changes a branch contains into another branch. - checksum An alternative term to SHASUM. - clone Git concept: A copy of a GIT repository.
+In Git-terminology, all "installed" datasets are clones.